Nexmo/nexmo-developer/_documentation/voice/voice-api/webhook-reference.md

 ### Answer webhook data field examples

-For a `GET` request, the variables will be in the URL, like this:
+For a `GET` request, the variables will be in the URL:

 ```
 /answer.php?to=442079460000&from=447700900000&conversation_uuid=CON-aaaaaaaa-bbbb-cccc-dddd-0123456789ab&uuid=aaaaaaaa-bbbb-cccc-dddd-0123456789ab